waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 | 20 | Top | 1 (Pikachu) | Loss | Yellow Pikachu (5) |

 *   **Conclusion (Turn 28421):** After 20 consecutive losses, the hypothesis that the card game follows a simple, discernible pattern is highly unlikely.
 It is either random or the pattern is too complex to solve with this method.
 Abandoning this line of investigation.

+*   **Conclusion (Turn 28421):** After 20 consecutive losses, the hypothesis that the card game follows a simple, discernible pattern is highly unlikely.
+It is either random or the pattern is too complex to solve with this method.
+Abandoning this line of investigation.